 - Fundraising, campaigning and marketing (as outlined in section 2d)

-- Management of volunteers (as outlined in section 2e)
+- Management of volunteers and agents (as outlined in section 2e)

 - Staff administration (as outlined in section 2f).